Do I have to join a pension scheme?

 The basic state pension is taxable, but it is paid gross, that is, with no tax taken off before you get it.
 If your income including your basic state pension is less than your tax allowances you will probably not need to pay any tax.
 If your taxable income, including your basic state pension and any other pensions, is more than your tax allowances you may need to pay some tax.

-The maximum basic state pension is £122.30 per week from April 2017.
-You will need a minimum number of 'qualifying' years of NIC payments or credits to qualify for the full basic state pension.
+The maximum basic state pension is £125.95 per week from April 2018.
+You need a minimum number of ‘qualifying’ years of NIC payments or credits to qualify for the full basic state pension.
 You need a minimum of 30 years.

 If you have paid NIC for fewer than the minimum number of years you need when you reach state pension age, your pension will be less than the maximum basic state pension or you may not get anything at all, depending on how many qualifying years you have.